-Like it sounds, the Nevada crime of battery of a police officer occurs when a person inflicts unlawful physical force on a member of law enforcement.
+Like it sounds, battery of a police officer occurs when a person inflicts unlawful physical force on a member of law enforcement.
 Examples include punching, spitting on, or throwing objects at.

 Battering a police officer is typically a gross misdemeanor, carrying up to 364 days in jail and/or up to $2,000 in fines.
-But if the defendant strangled the officer or caused him/her to sustain substantial bodily harm in Nevada, battery on a police officer becomes a category B felony in Nevada.
+But if the defendant strangled the officer or caused him/her to sustain substantial bodily harm, battery on a police officer becomes a category B felony.
 These penalties include: